urbit/docs/using/admin.md

 `↑` / `↓` - History navigation.

 `Backspace` - Interrupts running commands.
-That is, if you have e.g. began a multiline Hoon expression and then press backspace, it will discard the already-written code, and if you press backspace while a request is still pending it will cancel it and print `! cancel /hand`.
+For example, if you have begun a multiline Hoon expression and then press backspace, it will discard the already-written code, or if you press backspace while a request is still pending it will cancel it and print `! cancel /hand`.

 The following emacs-style key bindings are available: